matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ```

 **NOTE:** Each token inside zkSync has an address.
 For ERC20 tokens this address coincides with the address in L1, except for ETH, the address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` is used for it.
 To get the ETH address in
-zkSync, we can use the constant `ETH_ADDRESS`.
+zkSync, the `ETH_ADDRESS` constant can be used.

-After the tx is submitted to the Ethereum node, we can track its status using the transaction handle:
+After the transaction is submitted to the Ethereum node, its status can tracked using the transaction handle:

 ```typescript
 // Await processing of the deposit on L1